-Calculating Vehicle Registration Tax
+Calculating Vehicle Registration Tax (VRT)

 Nitrogen Oxide emissions

-The foreign registration certificate (FRC), which is a mandatory document for all used vehicles, may contain a NOx emissions figure.
+The Foreign Registration Certificate (FRC), which is a mandatory document for all used vehicles, may contain a NOx emissions figure.

-Revenue will also accept official written confirmation from the manufacturer or an appropriate statutory authority of the NOx emissions.
-These will be considered on a case by case basis depending on the documentation presented.
+Revenue will also accept official written confirmation from the manufacturer, or an appropriate statutory authority, of the NOx emissions.
+These will be considered on a case by case basis, depending on the documentation presented.

 A NOx figure for Japanese imports can be obtained from the Japanese Ministry of Land, Infrastructure, Transport and Tourism.